-Under the terms of the Merger Agreement, at the closing of the Merger (the "Closing"), Baudax Bio will issue to the existing common stockholders of TeraImmune (the "Target Stockholders") an aggregate of 1,212,185 shares of the common stock of Baudax Bio, par value \$0.01 per share (Common Stock") and 27,089.719 shares of Series X Non-Voting Convertible Preferred Stock, par value \$0.01 per share (the "Series X Preferred Stock"), each share of which is convertible into 1,000 shares of Common Stock (subject to certain conditions as described below).
+Under the terms of the Merger Agreement, at the closing of the Merger (the "Closing"), Baudax Bio will issue to the existing common stockholders of TeraImmune (the "Target Stockholders") an aggregate of 1,212,185 shares of the common stock of Baudax Bio, par value \$0.01 per share (Common Stock") and 27,089.719 shares of Series X Non-Voting Convertible Preferred Stock, par value \$0.01 per share (the Series X Preferred Stock"), each share of which is convertible into 1,000 shares of Common Stock (subject to certain conditions as described below).
 As of the Closing, a total of 1,212,202 shares of Common Stock and 27,090 of Series X Preferred Stock of Baudax Bio were issued, of which 314,282 shares of Common Stock and 7,024 shares of Preferred Stock were escrow shares.
-Under the terms of the Merger Agreement, all options to purchase or acquire shares of TeraImmune held by Continuing Employees (as defined in the Merger Agreement) were assumed by Baudax Bio and converted into options to purchase shares of Common Stock and Series X Preferred Stock of Baudax Bio on the same terms and conditions as applied to such options and restricted stock awards immediately prior to the Merger (but with such changes as Baudax Bio in good faith determined were necessary to reflect such assumption and conversion).
-Following the closing of the Merger, Baudax Bio had 7,276,149 shares of Common Stock issued and outstanding, including escrow shares.
+Under the terms of the Merger Agreement, all options to purchase or acquire shares of TeraImmune held by Continuing Employees (as defined in the Merger Agreement) were assumed by Baudax Bio and converted into options to purchase shares of Common Stock and Series X Preferred Stock of Baudax Bio in good faith determined were necessary to reflect such assumption and conversion).
+Following the closing of the Merger, Baudax Bio in do 7,276,149 shares of Common Stock and outstanding, including escrow shares.

-Pursuant to the Merger Agreement, Baudax Bio has agreed to hold a shareholders' meeting (the 'Special Meeting') to submit the approval of the conversion of the Series X Preferred Stock into shares of Common Stock in accordance with Nasdaq Listing Rule 5635(a), among other matters, to its shareholders for their consideration (the "Merger Agreement Meeting Proposals").
-In connection with these matters, Baudax Bio intends to file with the Securities and Exchange Commission (the "SEC") a proxy statement and other relevant materials.
+Pursuant to the Merger Agreement, Baudax Bio has agreed to hold a shareholders' meeting (the Special Meeting") to submit the approval of the conversion of the Series X Preferred Stock into shares of Common Stock in accordance with Nasdaq Listing Rule 5635(a), among other matters, to its shareholders for their consideration (the Merger Agreement Meeting Proposals").
+In connection with these matters, Baudax Bio intends to file with the Securities and Exchange Commission (the SEC") a proxy statement and other relevant materials.